asadse7en/fypCTF/README.md

+---

 ## Diploy on Heroku

-1. Create `runtime.txt` add python version used in this file like `python-x.xx.xx`
+1. Create `runtime.txt` add you python version to this file ie. `python-x.xx.xx`
 2. Add all the required packeges to `requirements.txt` with `pip freeze > requirements.txt`if on a virtual envirement
 3. Create Procfile with no extension and add this `web: gunicorn projectname.wsgi --log-file -` change project name to yours.